sergeyklay/clusterium/docs/source/usage.rst

 * A unique ID
 * A representative text (typically the first item in the cluster)
-* A list of source texts that belong to the cluster
+* A list of member texts that belong to the cluster
 * Metadata with clustering parameters

 **Example CSV Output**